 Permits and inspections are local habits, not a moral test

 Different municipalities handle permits and inspections on their own rhythm.
 Some offices want paperwork before work starts.
-Others focus on inspection after rough in.
+Others focus on inspection after rough-in.
 We file and coordinate what your address requires so you are not stuck interpreting a checklist at midnight.
-If you are under contract on a new place in Canton or Cherokee County, mention timing when you contact us so scheduling can respect your move in date without promising a result we do not control.
+If you are under contract on a new place in Canton or Cherokee County, mention timing when you contact us so scheduling can respect your move-in date without promising a result we do not control.
+Licensed work also leaves a paper trail that matters later—see our panel upgrade guide if the inspection conversation widens beyond the charger alone.

 Finish expectations belong in the same thread as safety